 The campsites open to camping ticket holders at 12pm on Friday and need to be vacated by 12pm on Monday.

 The arena opens to Day, Weekend Camping and Weekend No Camping ticket holders from 12pm to 10.30pm on Saturday and Sunday.

 Car parks will open from 10am on Friday, Saturday and Sunday.

 Site layout and ground conditions

 The festival arena is a grassed site, but it is well served by a grid of tarmacked roads so compared to a lot of festivals it has good access.
 If we do have wet conditions, the campsites (which are not intersected by tarmac paths) and grassy areas of the arena, may be difficult to traverse.

-We have a dedicated Accessible Campsite, with accessible toilets, located within close reach of the main festival arena and approximately 350m from the Accessible Car Park.
+We have a dedicated Accessible Campsite, with accessible toilets, located approx. 150m from the main festival arena.

 The Accessible Campsite is for tent camping only.
 Cars and Campervans are not allowed in the campsite and we do not offer power hook ups to individual tents.